2024 - The Ross Lab is hiring a Staff Scientist

 The postdoc will have the opportunity to work with a multi-disciplinary group of researchers and is expected to collaborate closely with other team members working on tongue morphology, and neural control of tongue movement.
 The Ross Lab at The University of Chicago (https://callumross.org/) is a cutting-edge research environment that includes neuroscience, biomechanics, and XROMM.
 The postdoc will have the opportunity to participate in the myCHOICE career mentoring program and will have regular training and outreach opportunities.

 Candidates should have successfully defended a PhD in a relevant field of biology, computational biology or biomechanics prior to the start of the position.

 Motivated candidates should submit a curriculum vitae and a statement of research goals to Dr. Callum Ross at email@example.com.
 Compensation in the Biological Sciences Division follows the NIH NRSA Stipend scale.
 Additional information on benefits and being a postdoc in the University of Chicago Biological Sciences Division can be found at bsdpostdoc.uchicago.edu.

 2023 - Alec Wilken co-authors a new paper on prokinesis in the feeding and locomotor systems of parrots

 Alec Wilken is on a new paper from Michael Grantosky's Comparative Animal Motion Lab at NYIT.
 The paper describes how rosy-faced lovebirds use prokinesis during tripedal climbing and mandibular/maxillary adduction, i.e., biting.
 They report that the maxilla is primarily responsible for generating force during locomotion and the mandible is primarily responsible for generating force during jaw adduction.
 It suggests that these parrots can alter prokinetic function using modulation of neuromuscular control.

-2023 - Ross-Hatsopoulos Lab paper
+2023 - New paper from Ross-Hatsopoulos Lab Collaboration